+- Application of the R-6 zoning district is consistent with the City's Low Density Residential Comprehensive Plan designation

+- The property is mapped by the City as unconstrained vacant land, free of natural hazards, flood plains or other similar impediments to future residential use

+- The property has convenient access to and is efficiently served by all necessary public services and utilities including water, sanitary sewer, storm drainage, schools, access/transportation, police, fire protection, etc.

 - 3. Municipal Code Standards and Requirements: The following sections of the Oregon City Municipal Code are applicable to this land use approval:

 - 12.04 Streets, Sidewalks, and Public Places

 - 12.08 Public and Street Trees

 - 13.12 Stormwater Management

+- 14 Annexations

 - 15.48 Grading, Filling and Excavating

 - 16.08 Subdivisions-Process and Standards

 - 16.12 Minimum Improvements and Design Standards for Land Divisions

-- 17.08 R-10 Single Family Dwelling District

-- 17.10 R-8 Single Family Dwelling District
+- 17.12 R-6 Single Family Dwelling District

 - 17.41 Tree Protection

-- 17.44 Geologic Hazards

 - 17.47 Erosion and Sediment Control

 - 17.50 Administration and Procedures

 - 17.68 Zone Change

-- 17.54.100 Fences
+17.54.100 - Fences